caburj/kwartrack/NOTES.md

 * [ ] Simpler way to declare invalidated queries.

-* [ ] Rearrange the accounts.
+* [ ] Allow editing the accounts, partitions, and categories.
-  - Personally owned accounts at the top.
-  - Common accounts in the middle.
+  - Always edit mode in the sidebar?

-  - Other accounts at the bottom.
+* [ ] Bug: The transaction form is not properly reset.

 * [ ] User registration.
   - 2 cases